 Right to an Accounting of Disclosures

 You may request that we provide you with an accounting of the disclosures we have made of your protected health information.
-This right applies to disclosures made for purposes other than treatment, payment, or health care operations as described in this Notice of Privacy Practices.
-The disclosure must have been made after January 1, 2008, and no more than six (6) years from the date of request.
+This right applies to disclosures made for purposes other than treatment, payment, or healthcare operations as described in this Notice of Privacy Practices.
+The disclosure must have been made after January 1, 2008, and no more than six (6) years from the date of the request.
 This right excludes disclosures made directly to you, to others pursuant to an authorization from you, to family members or friends involved in your care, or for notification purposes.
 The right to receive this information is subject to additional exceptions, restrictions, and limitations as described earlier in this Notice.

 Right to Obtain a Copy of this Notice